If you believe you will be badly affected by the granting of a Planning Permit, you can lodge a formal objection with Council.

 - state how you will be affected by the granting of the permit.

-As part of your objection, you may include suggestions for changes to the application that address some or all of your concerns.
+You can include suggestions for changes to the application that address some or all of your concerns.

 Submitting the objection